xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 Create a Course
 *******************

+.. only:: Partners

+  To create a course on edX Edge, follow these steps.

+.. only:: only:: Open_edX

   To create a course, follow these steps.

 #.
 Sign in to Studio.

 #.
 Select **New Course**.

 #.
-Enter the identifying course information, and then select **Create**.
+Enter the :ref:`identifying course information<Identifying the Course>`, and
+   then select **Create**.

   .. image:: ../../../shared/building_and_running_chapters/Images/new_course_info.png
      :width: 600